 Figure 8.
-Mass functions in the radial bin regions (Bin 1 to Bin 4 from top to bottom), each row showing a different sub-region.
+Mass functions in the radial bin regions (Bin 1 to Bin 4 from top to bottom), each row showing a different subregion.
 Left column: mass functions in bins containing equal numbers of clusters (blue circles) and in bins of same width (red squares).
-A pure power law (solid line) and a Schechter function (dashed line), with the best-fit values of Tab.
-3 (also reported in the plots of the middle and right columns) are overplotted.
-Middle and right columns: the cumulative mass function is compared with a simulated Monte Carlo population drawn from a power law with slope equal to the best fit value (middle) and the best-fit Schechter function (right).
-For each model, 1000 populations are simulated and the median mass function (solid line), along with the lines enclosing 50% (dashed) and 90% (dotted) of the simulated mass functions, are plotted over the observed one.
-P values from the AD test comparing observed and simulated masses above 10^4 M{\odot} are also reported (see text and Tab.
-4 for more details).
+A pure power law (solid line) and a Schechter function (dashed line), with the best-fitting values of Table 3 (also reported in the plots of the middle and right columns), are overplotted.
+Middle and right columns: the cumulative mass function is compared with a simulated Monte Carlo population drawn from a power law with slope equal to the best-fitting value (middle) and the best-fitting Schechter function (right).
+For each model, 1000 populations are simulated, and the median mass function (solid line), along with the lines enclosing 50 per cent (dashed) and 90 per cent (dotted) of the simulated mass functions, is plotted over the observed one. p-values from the AD test comparing observed and simulated masses above 10 M☉ are also reported (see the text and Table 4 for more details).